Minimal run with explicit charge and spin

 freq

-Summary: Compute vibrational frequencies and thermochemistry (ZPE, Gibbs energy, etc.) with an MLIP backend (UMA by default; -b/--backend also supports ORB, MACE, AIMNet2).
-When VRAM permits, --hessian-calc-mode Analytical speeds Hessian evaluation.
+Compute vibrational frequencies and thermochemistry (ZPE, Gibbs energy, etc.) using an MLIP backend (UMA by default; -b/--backend also supports ORB, MACE, AIMNet2).
+Use it when full vibrational analysis is required — for example, to confirm that a stationary point is a true minimum with no imaginary frequencies, or that a TS has exactly one — or when thermochemistry corrections (ZPE, Gibbs energy) are needed.
+When VRAM permits, --hessian-calc-mode Analytical speeds up Hessian evaluation.
 Imaginary frequencies appear as negative values.

 pdb2reaction freq -i ts_or_min.pdb -q 0 -m 1 --out-dir ./result_freq

-1. Run PHVA with link freezing and dump thermo payload.
+PHVA with link freezing and dump thermo payload:

 pdb2reaction freq -i ts_or_min.pdb -q 0 -m 1 --freeze-links --dump --out-dir ./result_freq_phva